Northern Ireland Executive spending - Quick read

 If we shared that money equally between all people in NI, it would be per person.
 It would take around 6 months working full time to earn that much if you were paid minimum wage (which was £11.44 an hour that year).

 This money is shared between all the NI government departments to spend on the areas they are responsible for.
-Their individual spending and main responsibilities are shown below.

 Health –